When it comes to points and miles, it doesn’t get much better than Chase.

 These strategies don’t mean a thing if you don’t have any Chase Ultimate Rewards points to your name.

 The Chase Sapphire Preferred is our #1 starter card.
-It offers a sign-up bonus of 60,000 Ultimate Rewards points after spending $4,000 in the first three months and earns you 2x points for every $1 spent on travel and restaurants.
+It currently offers a sign-up bonus of 80,000 Ultimate Rewards points after spending $4,000 in the first three months and earns you 2x points for every $1 spent on travel and restaurants.
 If you book directly through the Chase Ultimate Rewards portal, every point gets you 1.25 cents toward your ticket.
-So that 60,000-point bonus is worth at least $750 toward travel.
+So that 80,000-point bonus is worth at least $1,000 toward travel.
 And the $95 annual fee is reasonable, easily worth these perks.

 Click Here to get more information about the Chase Sapphire Preferred Card.

-For the more seasoned traveler, the Chase Sapphire Reserve is our #1 travel rewards credit card.
+For the more seasoned traveler, the Chase Sapphire Reserve is our No. 1 travel rewards credit card.
 That’s because it comes with an outstanding set of benefits like a $300 annual travel credit, a free Priority Pass lounge membership, $100 toward Global Entry or TSA PreCheck enrollment and much more.
-Those perks can easily outweigh the $550 annual fee.
+Those perks can easily outweigh the $550 annual fee – at least when travel returns to normal.

 You’ll get 50,000 Ultimate Rewards points after spending $4,000 in the first three months.
 If you hold the Sapphire Reserve, every point gets you 1.5 cents when booking directly through Chase.
 Even further, you’ll get 3x points on every travel and dining purchase.